KDE/digikam-doc/post_processing/metadata_editor.rst

 This view groups formal descriptive information about the item.

-    - **Digitization date** and **Digitization time**: these checkbox allows to edit the date, time, and zone of the digital representation.
-Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
+    - **Digitization date** and **Digitization time**: these checkboxes allow you to edit the date, time, and zone of the digital representation.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current computer date.
-    - **Creation date** and **Creation time**: these checkbox allows to edit the date, time, and zone of the intellectual content.
-Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
+    - **Creation date** and **Creation time**: these checkboxes allow you to edit the date, time, and zone of the intellectual content.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current computer date.
 These values can be synchronized with the **Exif Creation date**.
-    - **Location**: this checkbox allows to edit the full country names referenced by the content.
-Multiple pre-configured entries can be append to the list.
+    - **Location**: this checkbox allows you to edit the full country names referenced by the content.
+Multiple pre-configured entries can be appended to the list.
-    - **City**: this checkbox allows to edit the city of content origin.
+    - **City**: this checkbox allows you to edit the city of content origin.
 This field is limited to 32 characters.
-    - **Sublocation**: this checkbox allows to edit the content location within city.
+    - **Sublocation**: this checkbox allows you to edit the content location within city.
 This field is limited to 32 characters.
-    - **State/Province**: this checkbox allows to edit the Province or State of content origin.
+    - **State/Province**: this checkbox allows you to edit the Province or State of content origin.
 This field is limited to 32 characters.
-    - **Country**: this checkbox allows to select the country name of content origin.
+    - **Country**: this checkbox allows you to select the country name of content origin.

 .. figure:: images/metadata_editor_iptc_origin.webp
     :alt: